 A Dirty History

 When the association was first started, the developer made all sorts of unfulfilled promises.
 At the top of the list, was paving the entryway into the community.
 He fell on hard times and failed to live up to his hype.
-For the past 20 or 30 years, boards simply passed the buck.
-They knew there was little energy around a few thousand dollar assessment to pave the road.
+For the past 20 or 30 years, boards have simply passed the buck.
+They knew there was little energy around a few thousand dollar assessments to pave the road.
 So they buried the repairs in their annual budgets and did the bare minimum to keep the road from collapsing.

 A few years ago, one board member had a burst of energy and began exploring a conversion.
 His plan was to shift the burden from the community to the county by converting the HOA owned road to a public road.
 On the surface, this was a good idea.
 But after he had spent a bit of money on legal fees, he realized that there were conditions that needed to be met before this could be contemplated.
 One of the conditions was bringing the road up to code.
 The county would also impose higher taxes on unit owners in order to maintain the roads.

 Of course, this condition took him back to square one; minus the legal fees.
-They were in a catch-22; if they had the money and interest in bringing the road up to code, then they wouldn’t need the county to take control.
+They were in a catch-22; if they had the money and interest in bringing the road up to code, then they wouldn’t need the

 What Options Did They Have?